[Updated, Feb 2020: Infographic added]

-You’re browsing online to find the right service to keep your files safe.
-Chances are you’ll come across two terms: cloud storage and cloud backup.
+If you are browsing online to find the right service to keep your files safe, chances are you’ll come across two terms: cloud storage and cloud backup.
 What’s the difference and why should you care?
 Well, besides curiosity and the drive to learn new things, perhaps it will make your decision easier.

 Cloud backup (or online backup) existed way before modern cloud storage and sharing services appeared.
 Some examples of cloud backup services are Mozy, IDrive and Carbonite.

 Online backup automatically backs up your files, data, servers, applications etc. from your computer.
 Unlike most cloud storage services, which only back up selected files and folders, the majority of cloud backup providers offer full backups of basically everything on your computer (apart from the operating system).
 You cannot manually add files to your backup.
 All this data is kept in a safe place for recovery and in some cases, you can also encrypt it.

 All this data is encrypted and kept in a safe place for recovery.
 It's a great way to make sure all your data is protected from being lost in case your computer is stolen, broken or lost.
 One downside of cloud backups is the fact that the data you backed up sometimes isn't that easily accessible when you need it.
 Some cloud backup services require you to follow special procedures to get to your data - a process which can take a bit of time.